 | HBS Working Paper Series

 The Impact of Supplier Inventory Service Level on Retailer Demand

 To set inventory service levels, suppliers must understand how changes in inventory service level affect demand.
-We build on prior research, which uses analytical models and laboratory experiments to study the impact of a supplier's service level on its demand using analytical models and laboratory experiments, this relationship has not, to the best of our knowledge, been tested in the field.
-We study how the supplier Hugo Boss to determine how the supplier's inventory service level affects demand from its retail customers.
-We find increases in historical service level to be associated with statistically significant and managerially substantial increases in current retailer orders (i.e., demand, not just sales).
-Specifically, upon controlling for other factors that might affect retailer demand, we find a 1 percent increase in this supplier's type 1 service level measured over the prior year to be associated with a 13 percent increase in current retailer demand.
-Further, we find that retailers that order frequently exhibit a larger reaction to changes in service level, an outcome that is consistent with retailers learning about and responding to changes in the supplier's service level.
-We discuss features of a retail buyer's decision context identified through our field work that may drive the relationship.
-We also highlight that suppliers seeking to estimate the relationship between inventory service level and demand in practice can benefit from adopting the methodology presented herein.
+We build on prior research, which uses analytical models and laboratory experiments to study the impact of a supplier's service level on demand from retailers, by testing this relationship in the field.
+We analyze a field experiment at the supplier Hugo Boss to determine how the supplier's inventory service level affects demand from its retailer customers.
+We find that increases in historical service level are associated with statistically significant and managerially substantial increases in current retailer orders (i.e., demand, not just sales).
+Specifically, a one percentage point increase in fill rate, measured over the prior year, is associated with a statistically significant 11% increase in current retailer demand, controlling for other factors that might affect retailer demand.
+We explore the drivers of this demand increase, including changes in retailer assortment and order frequency.
+We discuss features of a retail buyer's decision context identified through our field work that may explain the magnitude of the relationship.

 Keywords: Customer Satisfaction;